 – The Fihrist of Al-Nadim, Vol 2, Ch 7, Section 2; trans.
 Bayard Dodge

-We can extrapolate a few things, though.
-We can trace her family origins from the name “Al-‘Ijliy(a)”, which implies she was from the Banu ‘Ijli of the larger Banu Bakr tribe.
+There are no birth or death dates or places, no comment on what she looked like or the quality of her work, and no mention of a personal name.
+She is not mentioned in any other texts, nor can any surviving objects be attributed to her.
+At best, we can extrapolate a few things.
+Her family origins have been traced from the name “Al-‘Ijliy(a)”, which implies she was from the Banu ‘Ijli of the larger Banu Bakr tribe.
 Given the full list of instrument makers (of which I have only quoted the last two entries), we can trace the lineage of her teachers; it seems she was taught by a well respected astronomical instrument-maker, who himself had a line of renowned teachers before him.
 And we know that Sayf Al-Dawla, for whom she worked, was an emir who reigned in Aleppo from 945-967 AD.

-Unfortunately, there are many unsupported details widely circulating about her: that her name was Mariam “Al-Asturlabiya” Al-‘Ijliya; that she was born in 945 and died in 967 AD; that she invented the astrolabe, or at least made such beautiful astrolabes that she had regular royal commissions.
+Unfortunately, there are many unsupported details widely circulating about her: that her name was Mariam “Al-Asturlabiya” Al-‘Ijliya; that she was born in 945 and died in 967 AD; and most notoriously that she invented the astrolabe, or at least made such beautiful astrolabes that she had regular royal commissions.

 First of all, I have no idea why so many people think her name was Mariam.
-(If anyone can shed light on this, please do!)
+(If anyone can shed light on this, please reach out to me!)

 The most glaring error is the claim that she invented the astrolabe.
 There is a mountain of evidence that she did not – for example, the known existence of at least three astrolabe treatises (by Theon of Alexandria, John Philoponus, Severus Sebokht) written centuries before she was born.
-And they use the term ‘astrolabe’.
-(I mention this last point since I’ve encountered the notion that her name was was ‘Al-Asturlabiya’ and the astrolabe was named after her.
-Let me clarify: Al-Asturlabi (feminine form Al-Asturlabiya) simply means “the astrolabist”.)
+Furthermore, all three use the term ‘astrolabe’, which is noteworthy because I’ve encountered people who think that ‘Al-Asturlabiya’ was part of her name and that the astrolabe was named after her. (“Al-asturlabi”, which has feminine form “al-asturlabiya”, simply means “the astrolabist”.)

-Regarding her work for Sayf Al-Dawla: we don’t know how she came to do so.
+Regarding her work for Sayf Al-Dawla: we don’t know how she came to his court.
 There is a tendency to assume that her work must have been exemplary if she worked for an emir, but we don’t know this.
-The fact that her father was in the same trade and/or that she had a famous teacher may have had something to do with it.
+The fact that her father was in the same trade and/or that she had a famous teacher may have played a role.
 We also don’t know how long she worked for him, or for that matter how long she lived (the dates of Sayf Al-Dawla’s reign are often mistakenly given for her birth/death dates).